 - Kosher Salt: Enhances all the flavors, bringing the ingredients together.

-- Oil: Adds tenderness to the dough and helps achieve a perfectly crispy outside.
-You can use any neutral oil—I’ve even used extra virgin olive oil, which works great, though it adds a stronger flavor.
+- Avocado Oil: Adds tenderness to the dough and helps achieve a perfectly crispy outside.
+You can use any neutral cooking oil-I've even used extra-virgin olive oil, which works great, although it adds a stronger flavor.

-- Tapioca Starch: The star ingredient that gives Chipa its signature chewy texture and makes it gluten-free.
+- Yuca Starch (also known as Tapioca Starch): The star ingredient that gives Chipa its signature chewy texture and makes it gluten-free.

 - Eggs: Help bind the dough and give the bread a light, fluffy interior.